 Various exercises are suggested, along with various strategies.
 They all aim to realign the spine, rib cage, shoulders, and pelvis, to achieve normal, proper posture.

 A study found that there is growing evidence that exercise can help treat scoliosis.
 However, more work is needed to find which exercises are the most effective and beneficial.

 Severe cases can progress over time.
 A physician may recommend spinal fusion.
 This surgery reduces the curve of the spine and stops it from becoming worse.

 Surgery involves the following:

 Bone Grafts: two or more vertebrae (bones of the spine) are connected with new bone grafts.
-Sometimes, metal rods, hooks, screws, or wires are used to hold part of the spine straight while the bone/s heal.
+Sometimes, metal rods, hooks, screws, or wires hold part of the spine straight during the bone/s heal.

 Intensive Care: the operation lasts 4-8 hours.
-After surgery, the child is transferred to an ICU (intensive care unit) where they are given intravenous fluid and pain relief.
-In most cases, the child will leave the ICU within 24 hours, but may have to remain in hospital for a week to ten days.
+After surgery, the child is transferred to an ICU (intensive care unit), where they are given intravenous fluid and pain relief.
+In most cases, the child will leave the ICU within 24 hours but may have to remain in the hospital for a week to ten days.

-Recovery: children can usually go back to school after 4-6 weeks, and can take part in sports possibly one year after surgery.
+Recovery: children can usually go back to school after 4-6 weeks and participate in sports, possibly one year after surgery.
 In some cases, a back brace is needed to support the spine for about 6 months.

 A doctor will recommend spinal fusion if the benefits are believed to outweigh the risks.